You are here:

-A red wine glass, for instance, does just this as it is larger than a white glass, allowing more wine to be in contact with the air (and is why a red glass should only be filled to the widest part of the bowl).
+A red wine glass, for instance, does just this as it is larger than a white wine glass, allowing more liquid to be in contact with the air (and why you should only fill a red glass to the widest part of the bowl).

-Wine decanters are a great way of aerating wine – as they are also very attractive centrepieces of any wine tasting session.
+Decanters are a great way of aerating wine – as they are also beautiful centrepieces of any tasting session.
 The width of a decanter allows the maximum area of contact between wine and air, promoting oxidisation.
-The Eisch Glas 1.5L Chateau Wine Decanter is an elegant example.
+The Eisch Glas 1.5L Chateau Decanter is an elegant example.

-Wine aerators allow the wine to be poured directly from bottle to glass, and many people use them when decanting, also, to speed up the aeration process.
-They are a great way of getting the wine to have maximum exposure to the air, and add to the theatre of a good wine tasting session.
-The VacuVin Aerator/pourer is an elegant way to aerate wine as you pour.
+Wine aerators allow the wine to be poured directly from bottle to glass, and many people use them when decanting and speed up the aeration process.
+They are a great way of getting maximum exposure to the air.
+The VacuVin Aerator/pourer is an elegant way to aerate as you pour.

-Wine funnels perform the same function as aerators, but in a slightly different way.
-The best funnels push the wine against the side of the decanter as it is poured, letting more air get to the wine.
-Many funnels also have filters, which remove any sediments or bits of cork, and also aid the aeration process.
+Wine funnels perform the same function as aerators but in a slightly different way.
+The best funnels push the liquid against the side of the decanter as it is poured, letting more air get to the wine.
+Many funnels also have filters that remove any sediments or bits of cork and aid the aeration process.